 If you need to access an instance in your application's environment, you can log in via SSH.

 Engine Yard enables login access to application instances via SSH.
-We have standardized on the secure practice of using key based authentication.
-This protects our customers’ instances from brute force attacks against a user/password based authentication.
-An added benefit of key based authentication is the ability to login to an instance without a password.
+We have standardized the secure practice of using key-based authentication.
+This protects our customers’ instances from brute force attacks against a user/password-based authentication.
+An added benefit of key-based authentication is the ability to log in to an instance without a password.

 Create a local SSH keypair

 In order to SSH into an Engine Yard Cloud slice, you’ll need an SSH keypair on your local machine.